willsmillie/NFTToolKit/README.md

 - `📦  Air Drop - Distribute a token to a list of addresses`
 - `🪙   My NFTs - Get a list of minted tokens`
-- `🔎  NFT Lookup - Get metadata for NFTs by id`
 - `🧩  Token Holders - Look up current holders for a list of tokenIds`
 - `👾  ENS Resolver - Get addresses for a list of ENS domains`